 Recent research suggests that simply being more physically active throughout the day is much more important than engaging in a formal exercise routine.
 A study appearing in the Annals of Internal Medicine looked at the results of more than forty other studies that assessed the risk of disease and early death in people from two different groups— those who sit for long periods of time and those who don’t—and the effect of exercise on each group.
 The researchers discovered that the people who sat for long periods of time, even if they exercised vigorously, were about 16 percent more likely to die from any cause than people who didn’t sit for long periods of time.

 Another study from the National Cancer Institute followed 240,000 people, ages fifty to seventy-one, for eight and a half years.
 None of the subjects had cancer or heart disease when they entered the study.
 At the end of the study, it was found that the people who were sedentary over seven hours per day, even if they exercised daily, had a “61 percent higher risk of dying from cardiovascular disease and a 22 percent higher risk of dying from cancer” in comparison to people who were sedentary for less than an hour per day.
-If they didn’t exercise at all, then the risk of dying from all causes increased 47 percent and the risk of developing cardiovascular disease increased 100 percent.
+If they didn’t exercise at all, then the risk of dying from all causes increased by 47 percent and the risk of developing cardiovascular disease increased by 100 percent.
 This suggests that sitting, regardless of whether you exercise regularly, increases your risk of disease and death, and a vigorous exercise routine does not counteract the effects of sitting all day.
 Several other studies have confirmed the same.

 Dr. Joan Vernikos, former director of NASA’s Life Sciences Division and author of Sitting Kills, Moving Heals, says there is an easy solution to this problem.
 In an interview with Dr. Joseph Mercola, she states, “The key is to make sure you move your body frequently throughout the day.”
 The simple act of standing up from a seated position and then sitting back down has been found to be particularly effective at counteracting the detrimental health effects of sitting for too long.
 Dr. Vernikos explains that the human body deteriorates much more quickly in an antigravity environment, which is imitated by sitting for long periods of time.
 Physical activities such as bending down and standing up increase “the force of gravity on your body.”
 By frequently standing up and moving around you alter the antigravity environment that causes cellular degeneration.